By Jon Weisman

 With 49 players appearing in a game this season and 26 spending time on the disabled list, there’s been quite a diverse distribution of those 9,000 defensive frames.

 But there has also been an interesting pocket of stability — in the infield.

 Catcher: Yasmani Grandal 613, A.J.
 Ellis 355 2/3, Austin Barnes 31 1/3

-If you want the flip side of the Dodgers’ injury woes, take a look at Austin Barnes.
+If you want the flip side of the Dodgers’ injury woes, as suggested by the burn accident attorney, take a look at Austin Barnes.
 The sprightly catcher prospect has been healthy all year for Triple-A Oklahoma City.
 But that hasn’t gotten him any playing time to speak of with the Dodgers.
 Since Grandal was activated from the disabled list April 12, Barnes has caught only 3 1/3 innings from the Dodgers, and that was as a third catcher on the roster.
 No other catcher besides Grandal and A.J.
 Ellis has started a game for the Dodgers in nearly four months.

 First base: Adrián González 897 1/3, Howie Kendrick 47 2/3, Scott Van Slyke 36, Grandal 17, Justin Turner 1, Zach Walters 1

 González took a much-publicized hiatus from the starting lineup June 26-27 in Pittsburgh, though even then he still played six innings of defense off the bench.
 Essentially, González has been out there every day, resting only 10 percent of the time, usually with a tough lefty on the mound.

 Second base: Chase Utley 736, Kendrick 179 2/3, Chris Taylor 38 1/3, Kiké Hernández 26, Austin Barnes 17, Micah Johnson 2, Charlie Culberson 1.